-How COVID-19 has changed get-out-the-vote efforts, from drive-in rallies to mail-in ballot tracking
+How COVID-19 has changed voting, from drive-in rallies to mail-in ballot tracking

 Unfortunately, I think many of us, especially inside of our movement, didn’t realize how to use digital tools for direct voter engagement until Russian bots did it.
 And they did it really well in 2016.
 We didn’t realize that we were being used as a pawn.
 So we are now using those same tools, but for good: to really engage voters in a way that doesn’t confuse them, but gives them more clarity about what’s happening.

 We are also working on getting out the vote through the drive-in [events].
-We did our first drive-in in L.A., at the Shrine, and we will do four drive-ins across the country before November 3.
-We’re going to Atlanta, Pennsylvania, Michigan, and then we’re going to South Carolina.
+We did our first drive-in in L.A., at the Shrine, and we will do three more across the country before November 3.
+We’re going to Atlanta, Michigan, and doing another in L.A.

 It’s a really beautiful experience . . . a really fun, celebratory experience.
 Voting can feel like, that’s what older people do.
 So we try to make the get-out-the-vote experience youthful.
 There’s a set of short films that play: a Malcolm X short film and the BREATHE Act commercial [supporting police reform].
 I did a very specific call to action for California voters, teaching them about the mail-in process.
 It’s not an intuitive process, so we walk people through it and also remind them to check for the people who are older or disabled, who may need your support when it comes to dropping off their mail-in ballot.
 We encourage people to stay in their cars [at the event].
 But going out somewhere with a group of people, even if it’s in your cars, still feels like a community experience.